How Email Marketer Becomes a Trusted Sender

 - Automated list cleaner: Our list cleaning tool removes spam traps, complainers, role-based emails, and seeder and burner accounts.

-- Valid email lists: We require our clients only email lists with valid email addresses.
+- Valid email lists: We require our clients to maintain a valid email address list.

-- Ban on buying lists: Sending cold emails is prohibited at Campaign Refinery as are purchased lists.
+- Ban on buying lists: Cold emailing is prohibited at Campaign Refinery as are purchased lists.

-- Acceptable use policy: We monitor accounts that consistently perform poorly, and low engagement stats like open rates below 10% or bounce rates over 10% lead to account suspension.
+- Acceptable use policy: We monitor accounts consistently performing poorly, and low engagement stats like open rates below 10% or bounce rates over 10% lead to account suspension.

 Apply to be a Campaign Refinery customer — become a trusted sender today!